tidyverse/tidyverse.org/content/blog/tidymodels-2022-q3/index.md

 h2o_thread_spec <- agua_backend_options(parallelism = 10)
 ```

-then pass this to any of the existing control functions:
+Then, pass the output to any of the existing control functions:

 ``` r
 grid_ctrl <- control_grid(backend_options = h2o_thread_spec)